cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_guideline_checks.md

 * Apply `LOGICAL_OR` and `LOGICAL_AND` aggregation on the `status` column, like so:

 ```
+-- note that the order here matters; the conditions are meant to be applied in this order
+-- so that failing takes precendence
 CASE
     WHEN LOGICAL_OR(NULLIF(status, "N/A") = "FAIL") THEN "FAIL"
     WHEN LOGICAL_AND(NULLIF(status, "N/A") = "PASS") THEN "PASS"